 There was very little information in the textbooks about how to withdraw the drugs slowly and safely.
-One book explained that, because there was an upregulation in number of receptors, a too rapid dose decrease can elicit rebound psychosis, as downregulation is slow.
-16:221 This was an admission that maintenance studies are fatally flawed.
-The book recommended gradual tapering over several months but did not advise how.
-16:577
+One book explained that, because there was an upregulation in number of receptors, a too rapid dose decrease can elicit rebound psychosis, as downregulation is slow.16:221 This was an admission that maintenance studies are fatally flawed.
+The book recommended gradual tapering over several months but did not advise how.16:577

 Only one textbook gave advice about tapering.
-It advised a dose reduction of 20% every six months but did not explain what this means. ^{17:657} It could be 20% of the starting dose or 20% of the current dose.
+It advised a dose reduction of 20% every six months but did not explain what this means.17:657 It could be 20% of the starting dose or 20% of the current dose.
 Thus, the dose reduction steps could be 80%, 60%, 40%, 20% and zero, which is a period of 2.5 years, or 80%, 64%, 51%, 41%, 33%, etc., in which case the withdrawal would take much longer.
-It is highly likely that what was advised was a linear taper, i.e. the first option, and not an exponential taper, as this is what psychiatrists routinely do. ^{8,195} In addition, an exponential taper would have required information about what to do when the dose became low, as otherwise the taper would never stop.
+It is highly likely that what was advised was a linear taper, i.e. the first option, and not an exponential taper, as this is what psychiatrists routinely do.
+In addition, an exponential taper would have required information about what to do when the dose became low, as otherwise the taper would never stop.

 Very few people know that a linear taper is wrong.
-As the binding curves for drugs to receptors are hyperbolic, the taper must be exponential (see the receptor occupancy curve for the depression pill, citalogram, in Chapter 15).8 low, the reductions often need to be small because the curve is very steep at low doses.
-Most importantly, tapering is a highly individual process, as patients react very differently to the same dose reduction.
-It is therefore a trial and error process in each case.
-8:93
+As the binding curves for drugs to receptors are hyperbolic, the taper must be exponential (see the receptor occupancy curve for the depression pill, citalopram, in Chapter 15).

 Since the binding curves are flat at the top and most patients are on a high dose, the initial dose reduction can often be relatively large without any ill effects.
-However, when the dose has become
+However, when the dose has become low, the reductions often need to be small because the curve is very steep at low doses.
+Most importantly, tapering is a highly individual process, as patients react very differently to the same dose reduction.
+It is therefore a trial and error process in each case.8:93